honeycombio/refinery/config.md

 ### `APIKey`

-APIKey is the API key used to send Honeycomb metrics.
+APIKey is the API key used by Refinery to send its metrics to Honeycomb.

-Specifies the API key used when refinery sends its own metrics.
 It is recommended that you create a separate team and key for Refinery metrics.

 - Not eligible for live reload.
 - Type: `string`
 - Example: `SetThisToAHoneycombKey`
+- Environment variable: `REFINERY_LEGACY_METRICS_API_KEY, HONEYCOMB_API_KEY`

 ### `Dataset`

-Dataset is the Honeycomb dataset to which metrics will be sent.

-Specifies the dataset to which refinery sends its own metrics.
+Dataset is the Honeycomb dataset where Refinery sends its metrics.

+Only used if `APIKey` is specified.

 - Not eligible for live reload.
 - Type: `string`